j-arandia/eCommerce-App-client/README.md

 # eCommerce-App

 Full Stack Web Application that functions as a eCommerce App this is the client side of the project.
-The technologies used is
+The technologies used is:

 Server Side:
 IDE: Visual Studio 2022
 Programming Languages/Framework: ASP.Net Core 6.0+ (WEB API) with C#.Net